stdevel/vro-stuff/projects/FlaskREST/README.md

 # FlaskREST
 This is a simple REST application written in Python, powered by [Flask](http://flask.pocoo.org).
-It's magicness results in managing users with IDs, names and mail addresses - wow.
-It also offers a web interface for managing those information.
-This application is used in a workflow to access an external REST application.
-This project is part of a tutorial about developing web applications in python - [check it out](http://st-devel.net/pfar) on my blog.
+It's magicness results in managing users with IDs, names and mail addresses - wow such functionality.
+It also offers a shitty web interface for managing those information.
+This application is used in a workflow to access an external REST application (*link will follow soon*).
+This project is part of a tutorial about developing web applications in python - [check it out on my blog](http://st-devel.net/pfar).

 ## Requirements
 For using FlaskREST, you will need: